Reima Pietilä's

 1993

-Same fountain since probably 1993.
-Now demolished
+Same fountain clad in black granite tiles since probably 1993.
+Now entirely demolished.

 The West Façade